samjones00/docs/docs/_documentation/Authentication-and-authorization.md

     $ x mix auth-db sqlserver

+You can view other Auth Repository "mix ins" available with:

+    $ x mix #auth

+and which RDBMS's and NoSQL Data Stores can be easily configured with a mix in:

+    $ x mix #db

 ### Session Persistence

 Once authenticated the **AuthUserSession** model is populated and stored in the Cache using one of ServiceStack's [supported Caching providers](/caching).
 ServiceStack's Sessions simply uses the